 Formal Analysis of the Flatiron Building Photos

 Architecture has always been one of the most important subjects in modern photography.
 Two cityscapes that are analyzed in this paper depict one of the most famous New York skyscrapers – the Flatiron Building.
 It was constructed in 1902 and acquired its iconic status due to its unusual triangular form that has always been attracting the attention of the public.
 The paper is devoted to the formal comparative analysis of these two photos: The Flatiron Building – Evening by Edward Steichen (1906, platinum print) and The Flatiron Building made by Berenice Abbott (1934, gelatin silver print).
-In both cases everything seems to be caught without any specific changes.
+In both cases, everything seems to be caught without any specific changes.
 The images are to a certain extent similar in composition but show significant differences in terms of the vantage point, focus, lighting, and contrast.

 The composition plays a crucial role in both photographs.
 In Steichen’s work, as well as in the photo by Abbott, the Flatiron Building catches the eye of the viewer at the very first moment.
-In both illustrations this building occupies the central place and covers quite a large area of the image.
+In both illustrations, this building occupies the central place and covers quite a large area of the image.
 Moreover, the composition is symmetrical in both cases.
 However, there are significant differences in the way the photographers depicted activity and dynamics.
 Steichen’s image is done on a foggy evening, so the street looks sleepy and inactive.
-Although there are some dark silhouettes of men near the building, the whole atmosphere is very different in contrast to the active and busy street that is captured at the photo of Abbott.
+Although there are some dark silhouettes of men near the building, the whole atmosphere is very different in contrast to the active and busy street that is captured in the photo of Abbott.
 The image is full of rushing cars and people, so this photo is much more dynamic.

 The photographs differ in terms of the vantage point.
-First of all, it is necessary to say that in case of Abbott’s image the photographer is located higher than at the other photo.
+First of all, it is necessary to say that in the case of Abbott’s image the photographer is located higher than in the other photo.
 It gives the illustration an unusual perspective that highlights the triangular form of the building.
-Abbott also has used very slight lens distortion that helped to focus the viewer’s attention on the Flatiron building.
+Abbott also used very slight lens distortion that helped to focus the viewer’s attention on the Flatiron building.
 The differences from the “normal” vision can be seen on the surface of the pavements and the lines of the building that is closest to the viewer.
-In 1906 photo, the photographer stands on the ground and, as a result, the building seems to dominate the image.
+In the 1906 photo, the photographer stands on the ground and, as a result, the building seems to dominate the image.
 In addition, this impression is intensified by the fact that the photographer stands closer to the building than in Abbott’s photo.

 Both authors emphasized a crucial element in communicating the artistic message to the audience.
-In Steichen’s photo, there are very few objects that are in complete focus.
+In Steichen’s photo, there are very few objects that are the incomplete focus.
 Even the branch of the tree that can be seen in the foreground is slightly blurred because of the fog.
 The Flatiron building itself is also surprisingly out of focus as it is impossible to see any significant details of the building – only vague contours of the windows.
 This approach allowed the photographer to create a very mysterious atmosphere of a night in a large city.
 Abbott’s photo is much more centralized.
 It is possible to observe many architectural details of buildings, the models of the cars in the street, etc. However, the background of this photo is also blurred.
 The houses at the end of two streets that flank the Flatiron building are faint.
 However, despite the difference in treating the focus of the photos, both images look very deep and realistic.

 Comparing contrast and the tonal range, these photographs also show diversity rather than similarities.
-Due to the night lighting and the fog at Steichen’s photo, it depicts much less contrast (with many shades of grey) than the photo made by Abbott.
+Due to the night lighting and the fog in Steichen’s photo, it depicts much less contrast (with many shades of grey) than the photo made by Abbott.
 The lightest area at The Flatiron Building – Evening is probably the bottom of the building as they are lightened by some unseen lanterns on the left.
 The rest of the illustration is almost black with the foreground being the darkest area.
-The lightest part of Abbott’s photo is the streets to the left and the right of the Flatiron building, and the darkest part is the shadow beneath the right house.
+The lightest part of Abbott’s photo is the streets to the left and the right of the Flatiron Building, and the darkest part is the shadow beneath the right house.
 Therefore, it has rather high contrast due to the presence of sunlit streets and the dark shadows.